High Speed 2: Euston tunnel

 In April 2023, HS2 announced that work on the 4.5 mi Euston tunnels linking Old Oak Common to Euston was being deferred and that tunnel-boring had been rescheduled to start in summer 2025.
 In October 2023 the Government announced that any Euston terminus would not be government-funded.
 However, in May 2024 the government was reportedly prepared to pay the upfront tunnelling cost of around £1 billion to avoid further costly delays to the project.
 It would then recoup costs from the wider development of the Euston station site.
-In October 2024, the governement confirmed it would fund the tunnels.
+In October 2024, the government confirmed it would fund the tunnels, and the tunnel boring machines (TBM) were launched in early 2026.

 Northolt tunnel

-The 8.4 mi Northolt tunnels were constructed with four tunnel boring machines (TBM); two tunnelling West to East and two tunnelling East to West, which met in the middle.
+The 8.4 mi Northolt tunnels were constructed with four TBMs; two tunnelling West to East and two tunnelling East to West, which met in the middle.
 TBM Sushila and Caroline, the first two of the four TBMs to be used, were launched from the West Ruislip portal in October 2022.
 The third launched in February 2024 and the fourth followed in April 2024, with all the tunnels finished by June 2025.

 Chiltern tunnel

 The 10 mi Chiltern tunnels were scheduled to take three years to dig, using two 2,000 t TBMs.
 In July 2020, work was completed on a 17 m-high headwall at the southern portal of the twin-bore tunnel.
 The tunnels are lined with concrete that is cast in sections at a purpose-built facility at the southern portal; the first sections were cast in March 2021.
-Tunnelling began in May 2021, with TBM Florence, moving at a speed of up to 15 m per day.
+Tunnelling began in May 2021, with TBM Florence moving at a speed of up to 15 m per day.
 The second TBM, Cecilia, was launched in July 2021.
-Florence, the first of two TBMs, completed tunnelling and broke through in late February 2024, and in March 2024, the second TBM, Cecilia, completed tunnelling.
+Florence, the first of the two TBMs, completed tunnelling and broke through in late February 2024, and in March 2024, the second TBM, Cecilia, completed tunnelling.

 Long Itchington Wood tunnel

-In December 2021 TBM Dorothy was launched, tunnelling for 1 mi under Long Itchington Wood.
+In December 2021, TBM Dorothy was launched, tunnelling for 1 mi under Long Itchington Wood.
 It completed the first bore in July 2022, and was returned to its initial position to complete the second, parallel bore.
 Dorothy started the second bore in November 2022, and finished it in March 2023.